marcus2188/SunshineApp/README.md

 Requirements to run my application is detailed within the Requirements.txt document in the root directory.

-**Drop me an email specified in my profile to request a passcode.
+**Drop me an email specified in my profile to request a testrun.
+I will send over the required /resources folder.
-The passcode required to unlock the zip file**
+The folder has to be put into place in order for the IOS app to run.**